codemongerr/listingapp/README.md

 -   Run command `php artisan migrate --seed`
 -   After running migration command run `php artisan passport:install --force`
 -   All users have `password` as default password
+-   Date and time is stored based on timezone set in MySQL if not using PHP methods

 ## Available commands